MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/8.0/deployr-common-administration-tasks.md

 2. Ensure all users are logged out of DeployR.
 As admin, you can always check the grid activity in the **Grid** tab of the Administration Console.

-3. Run the database utility script as follows.
+3. Run the database utility script as follows:

-    #### For Linux / Mac OS X

-    Type the following at a command prompt:

-         cd <8.0.0_Install_Dir>/deployr/tools
+         cd /home/deployr-user/deployr/8.0.0/deployr/tools
         ./databaseUtils.sh

-	#### For Windows

-    1. Start a command prompt with full administrator permissions using the `Run as Administrator` option.

-    2. Type the following at a command prompt:

-          cd <8.0.0_Install_Dir>\deployr\tools
-          /databaseUtils.bat

-    Where `<8.0.0_Install_Dir>` is the full path to the DeployR 8.0.0 server installation directory.

 4. When prompted by the script:
+    -  To reinitialize the database, choose option `2`.

-    -   Choose option `3` to back up the database.

-    -   Enter the path in which the database backup should be saved.

-5. Verify that the backup was successful by checking the contents of the directory where you dumped the database.
+    -  To back up the database, choose option `3` and enter the path in which the database backup should be saved.
+Verify that the backup was successful by checking the contents of the directory where you dumped the database.

-### Restoring Database Data
+    -  To restore the database, choose option `4` and enter the path to your backup folder.
+By default, the backup path includes a date stamped folder and ends with the folder `deployr`.

+### On Windows

-Follow these steps to restore data into the database used by DeployR.
-Restoring will purge any data in database before restoring the data found in the database backup.
+Follow these steps to back up the data in the database used by DeployR.

+1. Log into the machine as a user with administrator privileges.

 1. Ensure all users are logged out of DeployR.
 As admin, you can always check the grid activity in the **Grid** tab of the Administration Console.

-2. Run the database utility script as follows.
+1. Run the database utility script as follows:

-    #### For Linux / Mac OS X

-    Type the following at a command prompt:

-         cd <8.0.0_Install_Dir>/deployr/tools
-        ./databaseUtils.sh

-	#### For Windows

-    1. Start a command prompt with full administrator permissions using the `Run as Administrator` option.

-    2. Type the following at a command prompt:

-          cd <8.0.0_Install_Dir>\deployr\tools
+          cd C:\Program Files\Microsoft\DeployR\8.0\deployr\tools
-          /databaseUtils.bat

-    Where `<8.0.0_Install_Dir>` is the full path to the DeployR 8.0.0 server installation directory.
+          databaseUtils.bat

-3. When prompted by the script:
+1. When prompted by the script:

-    -   Choose option `4` to restore the database.
+    -  To reinitialize the database, choose option `2`.
+    -  To back up the database, choose option `3` and enter the path in which the database backup should be saved.
+Verify that the backup was successful by checking the contents of the directory where you dumped the database.

-    -   Enter the path to your backup folder.
+    -  To restore the database, choose option `4` and enter the path to your backup folder.
 By default, the backup path includes a date stamped folder and ends with the folder `deployr`.

-### Reinitialize the Database

-Follow these steps to reinitialize the database used by DeployR.
-Reinitializing will reset the database to the default post-installation state.

-1. Ensure all users are logged out of DeployR.
-As admin, you can always check the grid activity in the **Grid** tab of the Administration Console.
-1. Run the database utility script as follows.
-   + For Linux / Mac OS X, type the following at a command prompt: cd <8.0.0_Install_Dir>/deployr/tools ./databaseUtils.sh
-   + For Windows, start a command prompt with full administrator permissions using the `Run as Administrator` option and type the following at a command prompt:

-		cd <8.0.0_Install_Dir>\deployr\tools
-		/databaseUtils.bat
-    Where `<8.0.0_Install_Dir>` is the full path to the DeployR 8.0.0 server installation directory.

-3. When prompted by the script, choose option `2` to reinitialize the database.

 ## Opening DeployR Ports